ljpy/meetups/ORGANIZATION.md

   * [ ] Cross out when you take a beer!
   * [ ] Introduce speaker 1.
   * [ ] Take a photo during talk 1.
+  * [ ] Record number of attendees, number of RSVPs on meetup.com and weather to github issue for respective month (see #25 for example).
   * [ ] Introduce speaker 2.
   * [ ] Take a photo during talk 2.
   * [ ] Thank speakers.